Alexandra Mendes

 Quick definitions

-• .NET: Modern, cross-platform development platform from Microsoft.
-Supports cloud, web, desktop, mobile, and containers.
-Uses LTS and STS release tracks.
+• .NET: Microsoft's modern, cross-platform development platform.
+It runs cloud, web, desktop, mobile, and container workloads, and it follows LTS and STS release tracks.

-• .NET Framework: Windows only runtime and libraries for existing apps.
-Receives servicing and security fixes.
-New features ship to .NET.
+• .NET Framework: the Windows-only runtime and libraries behind a lot of existing apps.
+It still gets servicing and security fixes.
+New features, though, go to .NET, not to .NET Framework.

-.NET vs .NET Framework: Use .NET for new server apps, microservices, and cross-platform builds.
-Keep the .NET Framework when an app depends on Windows-only technologies such as Web Forms, WCF, or Windows Workflow.
+Bottom line: use .NET for new server apps, microservices, and cross-platform builds.
+Keep .NET Framework when an app leans on Windows-only technologies such as Web Forms, WCF, or Windows Workflow.

-What is .NET and how is it different from .NET Framework?
+What is .NET Framework, and how is it different from .NET? {#what-is-dotnet-framework}

-Microsoft’s official guidance on choosing between .NET and .NET Framework recommends .NET for new server applications and .NET Framework for legacy systems that depend on technologies like Web Forms or WCF.
+Microsoft's own guidance on choosing between .NET and .NET Framework points new server applications towards .NET, and keeps .NET Framework for legacy systems that depend on technologies like Web Forms or WCF.

 Definition: .NET

-• Cross-platform: runs on Windows, Linux, and macOS
+• Cross-platform: it runs on Windows, Linux, and macOS.

-• Supports cloud-native, web, desktop, mobile, IoT, and AI apps
+• Covers cloud-native, web, desktop, mobile, IoT, and AI apps.

 Key differences between .NET and .NET Framework